scharris/sqljson-query-example-pg/query-gen/README.md

   mvn -f query-gen/dbmd/pom.xml compile exec:java "-DjdbcProps=<jdbc-props-file>" "-Ddb=<pg|ora>"
   ```

-  This will produce file `dbmd.json` in directory `query-gen/dbmd/`.
--
+  Here <jdbc-props-file> is the path to a properties file with JDBC connection information for
+  the database to be examined.
 The expected format of the jdbc properties file is:
   ```
   jdbc.driverClassName=...
   jdbc.url=...